Miley Cyrus & Liam Hemsworth Were The Couple To Beat At The Vanity Fair After Party

 Advertisement

-While the two may not have attended the main event of the night, the Vanity Fair After Party comes in at a close second, especially since Hemsworth had to miss the LA premiere of his rom-com, Isn’t It Romantic, a few weeks back due to the fact that he reportedly had kidney stones.
+While the two may not have attended the main event of the night, the Vanity Fair After Party comes in at a close second, especially since Hemsworth had to miss the LA premiere of his rom-com, Isn’t It Romantic, a few weeks back due to undisclosed health concerns.
 But given the show they put on last night, we can confidently say that he and his new bride are all in good health — or at the very least, have one hell of a makeup artist on call.

 The Vanity Fair After Party was one of the few chances us regular folk get to see the happy couple walk the red carpet together.
 Somewhat private as a couple, Cyrus and Hemsworth make a habit of attending the post-Oscars event every year — or at least for the last seven years, according to an interview she did with E!
 News last night.
 While we always love their mutual looks, we’re pretty sure this ultra-luxe all black duo is their best one yet.